Salesforce’s AI navigates Wikipedia to find answers to complex questions

 Wikipedia offers a wealth of knowledge on countless topics to those who know where to look, but therein lies the rub — navigating its database of over 6 billion articles requires some web-crawling finesse.
 In an effort to streamline the search, researchers at Salesforce developed what they call a graph-based trainable retriever-reader framework, which sequentially retrieves paragraphs from English Wikipedia articles to answer complex open-domain questions.
-They say it achieves state-of-the-art performance a range of benchmarks, showcasing its effectiveness.
+They say it achieves state-of-the-art performance across a range of benchmarks, showcasing its effectiveness.

-As the researchers explain, where open-domain question answering is concerned, retrieve-read approaches have been widely used.
+As the researchers explain, open-domain question answering widely uses retrieve-read approaches.
 A typical retrieve-read approach involves selecting a few paragraphs for each query, using an efficient term-based retriever system, and then reading the top-ranked paragraphs to extract an answer.
 They’re generally effective for simple and single-hop questions that can be answered by a single paragraph, but they often fail when confronted with complicated and multi-hop questions.

 The Salesforce researchers instead propose a graph-based recurrent retriever-reader framework that learns to retrieve reasoning paths over the Wikipedia graph.
 The intuition is that a retrieval problem can be formulated as a neural path over the large-scale graph, where each paragraph represents a node in the graph and each internal hyperlink is considered an edge.

 The graph-based recurrent retriever retrieves paragraphs for a given question using the graphical structure by conditioning on the previously retrieved paragraphs.
-It estimates plausible reasoning paths (i.e., sequences of paragraphs) starting from seed paragraphs and terminates with what’s called an end-of-evidence symbol, and it selects top reasoning paths for the question to verify which path is the most plausible to extract the answer.
+It estimates plausible reasoning paths (i.e., sequences of paragraphs) starting from seed paragraphs and terminating with what’s called an end-of-evidence symbol, and it selects top reasoning paths for the question to verify which path is the most plausible to extract the answer.

 Together, these techniques enable the framework to field both single- and multi-hop open-domain problems more robustly than existing systems, the researchers say.
 In experiments prior to which the retriever was trained on a single graphics card with 11 GB of memory, they found that it outperformed the previous best model on a benchmark by 14 points.